holstt/image-caption-ai-discordbot/README.md

 # ImageCaptionAi
 Captionizes any image using machine learning.
-This a modified version of TensorFlows tutorial code on image captioning.
+This a modified version of the code used in (TensorFlows tutorial)[hej](https://www.tensorflow.org/tutorials/text/image_captioning#caption) on image captioning.

 ## About